AdditionApps/laravel-convoy/README.md

 ### Making ‘queueables’ convoy-ready

-Add the `JoinsConvoy` trait to your Jobs, Mailables and Notifications:
+Add the `JoinsConvoy` trait to your jobs and mailables:

 ```
 use AdditionApps\Convoy\Traits\JoinsConvoy;